Zero-Consulting/ZeroEnvelope/README.md

 The ZeroEnvelope SketchUp plugin is an OpenStudio design tool that computes some energy efficiency indicators of the thermal envelope according to the CTE DB-HE.

+Based on the idea from [EnvolventeCTE](https://github.com/pachi/envolventecte) of getting quick indicators of the building envelope, this plugin simplifies the introduction of data into an OpenStudio and plots the results in SketchUp.

 ## Installation

 * SketchUp 2019 or newer is required for **q solar** tool.